zoebrunner/zoebrunner/README.md

 ## 💼 Looking For
 - Full-time positions in Speech Technology or NLP
-- Collaborative projects in language tech; I'm keen to apply my academic knowledge to *your* project!
+- Collaborative projects in language tech; if you're working on speech or language processing challenges, I'd love to contribute!

 ## 📫 Let's Connect!
 - LinkedIn: [linkedin.com/in/zoebrunner/](https://www.linkedin.com/in/zoebrunner/)